 Real life is about compromise

 Designing an effective IT product delivery capability is a complex problem involving compromise.
-It will …
+It will never match up to the perfect world described in the …

 What is Scrum?